avalldeperas/pr1-ded/README.md

 - **getBestJobOffer**(): JobOffer

-Additionally, there's these new operations that allow to inspect the data structures:
+Additionally, there are these new operations that allow us to inspect the data structures:
 - **getWorker**(String id): Worker
 - **getCompany**(String id): Company
 - **getJobOffer**(String jobOfferId): JobOffer